Travis Hansen

 Travis Mitchell Hansen (born April 15, 1978) is an American former professional basketball player.
 He played for the Atlanta Hawks of the National Basketball Association (NBA).
 Hansen played college basketball for Utah Valley and BYU.

 Both his junior high school, Orem Junior High, and his high school, Mountain View High School, retired his jersey number, #24.
 Hansen was the first person inducted into his high school's hall of fame.
-He was drafted into the NBA by the Hawks, played two years for the Hawks and nine years in the EuroLeague.
+He was drafted into the NBA by the Hawks, then played in the EuroLeague.